zcorpan/html-parser-book/manuscript/2-parser.md

 * The token’s *force quirks flag* is set.
 (See the *Doctypes* section of the *Tokenizer*.)

-* The token’s name is not "html".
+* The token’s name is not "`html`".

 * A list of 61 comparisons of the public identifier and sometimes the system identifier, compared case-insensitively.
 Here is a subset of the list:

-    * The public identifier is set to: "-//W3O//DTD W3 HTML Strict 3.0//EN//"
+    * The public identifier is set to: "`-//W3O//DTD W3 HTML Strict 3.0//EN//`"

-    * The public identifier is set to: "-/W3C/DTD HTML 4.0 Transitional/EN"
+    * The public identifier is set to: "`-/W3C/DTD HTML 4.0 Transitional/EN`"

-    * The public identifier is set to: "HTML"
+    * The public identifier is set to: "`HTML`"

-    * The system identifier is set to: "http://www.ibm.com/data/dtd/v11/ibmxhtml1-transitional.dtd"
+    * The system identifier is set to: "`http://www.ibm.com/data/dtd/v11/ibmxhtml1-transitional.dtd`"

-    * The public identifier starts with: "+//Silmaril//dtd html Pro v0r11 19970101//"
+    * The public identifier starts with: "`+//Silmaril//dtd html Pro v0r11 19970101//`"

-    * The public identifier starts with: "-//AS//DTD HTML 3.0 asWedit + extensions//"
+    * The public identifier starts with: "`-//AS//DTD HTML 3.0 asWedit + extensions//`"

-    * The public identifier starts with: "-//AdvaSoft Ltd//DTD HTML 3.0 asWedit + extensions//"
+    * The public identifier starts with: "`-//AdvaSoft Ltd//DTD HTML 3.0 asWedit + extensions//`"

-    * The public identifier starts with: "-//IETF//DTD HTML 2.0 Level 1//"
+    * The public identifier starts with: "`-//IETF//DTD HTML 2.0 Level 1//`"

-    * The public identifier starts with: "-//IETF//DTD HTML 2.0 Level 2//"
+    * The public identifier starts with: "`-//IETF//DTD HTML 2.0 Level 2//`"

-    * The public identifier starts with: "-//IETF//DTD HTML 2.0 Strict Level 1//"
+    * The public identifier starts with: "`-//IETF//DTD HTML 2.0 Strict Level 1//`"

     * ...

 The following cases trigger limited quirks mode:

-* The public identifier starts with: "-//W3C//DTD XHTML 1.0 Frameset//"
+* The public identifier starts with: "`-//W3C//DTD XHTML 1.0 Frameset//`"

-* The public identifier starts with: "-//W3C//DTD XHTML 1.0 Transitional//"
+* The public identifier starts with: "`-//W3C//DTD XHTML 1.0 Transitional//`"

-* The system identifier is not missing and the public identifier starts with: "-//W3C//DTD HTML 4.01 Frameset//"
+* The system identifier is not missing and the public identifier starts with: "`-//W3C//DTD HTML 4.01 Frameset//`"

-* The system identifier is not missing and the public identifier starts with: "-//W3C//DTD HTML 4.01 Transitional//"
+* The system identifier is not missing and the public identifier starts with: "`-//W3C//DTD HTML 4.01 Transitional//`"

 If the document is "an iframe srcdoc document", then the mode is no-quirks mode regardless of the doctype, and the doctype is optional in such a document.

 Other doctypes leave the rendering mode as no-quirks mode.

 Note that most comparisons for the public identifier uses a prefix match instead of comparing the full string.
-The reason for this is that web pages sometimes (around [0.1% of pages](https://lists.w3.org/Archives/Public/public-html/2008Mar/0013.html)) changed the "//EN" to the language code for the *page*, but it is supposed to be a language code for the DTD.
-Internet Explorer and Opera used to have “lax” comparison of the public identifier, while Safari and Firefox compared the full string.
-The pages that changed the “//EN” to something else usually expected quirks mode rendering.
+The reason for this is that web pages sometimes (around [0.1% of pages](https://lists.w3.org/Archives/Public/public-html/2008Mar/0013.html)) changed the "`//EN`" to the language code for the *page*, but it is supposed to be a language code for the DTD.
+Internet Explorer and Opera used to have "lax" comparison of the public identifier, while Safari and Firefox compared the full string.
+The pages that changed the "`//EN`" to something else usually expected quirks mode rendering.

 Let’s go back to the quiz. `<!DOCTYPE YOLO>` triggers quirks mode because the name is not `html`. `<!DOCTYPE HTML SYSTEM>` triggers quirks mode since the *force-quirks flag* is set by the tokenizer.